School Bus Driver Retention Program (DRP)

 Eligible school bus operator employers that participate in this program, will collate and verify information about their school bus drivers in order to submit a claims submission document for bonus payments.
 A program guide, tools, templates and training has been provided to support school bus operator employers with their submissions.

 When the eligibility criteria were announced on May 1, 2018, a number of concerns were raised about the 95% attendance criteria.
 OSBA and ISBOA discussed those concerns with the Ministry of Education and industry stakeholders.
 As a result, an exception process was created to ensure more widespread inclusion under the DRP.
 The Ministry of Education and industry stakeholders want to ensure that the largest number of school bus drivers as possible receive the driver retention bonus while still fulfilling the objectives and the parameters of the Program.
 To achieve this goal, certain exceptions were permitted.
-A school bus driver who meets all of eligibility criteria #1 to #5 but does not meet the minimum percentage of days worked (95% attendance) may be eligible for an exception to qualify for the bonus.
+A school bus driver who meets all of eligibility criteria #1 to #5 but does not meet the minimum percentage of days worked (95% attendance) may be eligible for an exception in order to qualify for a bonus payment.

 To request an exception, a school bus driver must apply by completing, signing and submitting the Exception Application Form to their school bus operator employer.
 In order to be considered for an exception, school bus drivers MUST complete Parts 1 to 3 of this form and return it to their school bus operator employer.
 PLEASE NOTE: Exception Application Forms are not required for absences within the allowable 5% - it will be assumed that any absence described in an Exception Application Form is over and above the allowable days.
 Any Exception Application Form that is incomplete in ANY way, will be denied (including sections requiring boxes to be checked and details under “Please specify”)